Malta attracts wealth, talent, investment to its shores providing red carpet welcome to wealthy foreigners investing in the island.

 Can i buy real estate for housing?

-The property must be held for 5 years before selling.
+Yes, the property must be held for 5 years before selling.

 Is Malta in Schengen?